JasonHunter95/hospital-model/visualizations/MANIM_README.md

 Animated visualizations of the SEIXHRD epidemic model using [Manim](https://www.manim.community/).

-The actual libary that 3b1b uses is his own fork, but the main libary is honestly just easier to use in my opinion.
+The actual library that 3b1b uses is his own fork, but the main library is honestly just easier to use in my opinion.

 ## Prerequisites